 Kelly Anderson (Director, Producer, Editor) is an Associate Professor in the Department of Film and Media studies at Hunter College (CUNY).
 She recently completed Never Enough, a documentary about clutter, collecting and Americans’ relationship with their material possessions, which won an award for Artistic Excellence at the Big Sky Documentary Festival.
 Her other work includes Every Mother’s Son (with Tami Gold), about three mothers whose children were killed by police and who became advocates for police reform, which won the Audience Award at the Tribeca Film Festival and aired on P.O.V.
 Anderson and Gold also made Out At Work, which was at the Sundance Film Festival and aired on HBO.
 Anderson is the recipient of fellowships from the NEA, the New York State Council on the Arts, and the Rockefeller Foundation.

 Allison Lirish Dean (Producer, Original Research) has covered arts, culture, and urban planning and policy issues for public radio, and for publications such as The Next American City, The Huffington Post, The Brooklyn Rail, and Gotham Gazette.
 Her film production credits include Someplace Like Home (2008), an award-winning video for Brooklyn-based community organization FUREE.
 My Brooklyn grew in part out of extensive ethnographic research Allison conducted about the Fulton Mall as part of a study led by the Pratt Center for Community Development.
 In addition to her work as an independent media producer, Allison has served as Communications Associate for PolicyLink, and Research Analyst for Good Jobs New York.
-Allison holds a masters in urban and regional planning from Hunter College/CUNY, and degrees in music composition and theory from the the Guildhall School of Music and Drama in London (M.Mus), and Brandeis University (Ph.D.).
+Allison holds a masters in urban planning from Hunter College/CUNY, and degrees in music composition and theory from the Guildhall School of Music and Drama in London (M.Mus), and Brandeis University (Ph.D.).
 She has served on the faculties of Bronx Community College and Brooklyn College/CUNY teaching both music and media studies and production.
 In 2011, she relocated from Brooklyn to Portland, Oregon.

 Lisa Willis (Co-Producer, Counsel) is an intellectual property attorney who has lived in Ft.
 Greene, Brooklyn since 2006.
 She has been involved with a number of documentaries, including Skid Row (2008), about the homeless community in downtown Los Angeles, and A.W.O.L. (in production), about African-American athletes.
 Before law school, Lisa taught children with special needs and ran a preschool and afterschool in Harlem.
 Because of her experience as an educator, Lisa always knew that she wanted to raise her daughter in a diverse community and Ft.
 Greene seemed like the perfect place.
 As a resident of this changing neighborhood, she is very familiar with the benefits and challenges of living in a gentrifying community.
 She was drawn to My Brooklyn because she believes residents of gentrifying communities need to have an honest and real conversation with each other and believes this film can be a catalyst for this.
 Lisa received her Bachelors degree from The City College of NY, her Masters degree from Teachers College, Columbia University and her law degree from Harvard Law School.